Marketing Strategy ยท Updated July 9, 2026

 YouTube and music video promotion services

-YouTube promotion is not just "run ads to a video."
-The video title, thumbnail, hook, retention, Shorts/Reels cutdowns, landing path, and release timing all affect whether a campaign creates fans or just views.
+YouTube promotion is more than running ads to a video.
+The video title, thumbnail, hook, retention, Shorts/Reels cutdowns, landing path, and release timing all affect whether a campaign creates fans or empty views.

 If your goal is a music video campaign, start with the music video promotion guide.
 It covers YouTube-specific setup, short-form cutdowns, paid amplification, and how to measure fan actions after the view.